riesinger-e/nist-sts/benchmarking/README.md

 # Benchmarking

-The purpose of this command line application is to benchmark this implementation against the NIST reference implementation.
+The purpose of this command line application is to benchmark this implementation, optionally against the NIST reference implementation.
 This works by executing all tests 100 times each for 5 sample files and calculating the average.

 **Warning**: The NIST reference implementation only works on UNIX systems - this application will refuse to work on non-UNIX systems.

 ## How to build the NIST reference implementation for benchmarking

+> *Note: you do not need to build the reference implementation if you just want to benchmark this implementation.*

 Since the NIST reference implementation only provides a TUI and no time values, some modifications are needed: